mitmproxy/mitmproxy/docs/src/content/_index.md

 - Replay the client-side of an HTTP conversations
 - Replay HTTP responses of a previously recorded server
 - Reverse proxy mode to forward traffic to a specified server
-- Transparent proxy mode on OSX and Linux
+- Transparent proxy mode on macOS and Linux
 - Make scripted changes to HTTP traffic using Python
 - SSL/TLS certificates for interception are generated on the fly
 - And much, much more...